Posts

 Law of homeopathy

-If you mean “laws of homeopathy”, homeopathy is based on a few core principles developed by Samuel Hahnemann, who created the system of Homeopathy in the late 1700s.
+Homeopathy is based on a few core principles developed by Samuel Hahnemann, who createdthe system of Homeopathy in the late 1700s.
 The main “laws” are: 1.
 Law of Similars (“Like cures like”) The idea: A substance that causes symptoms in a healthy person may treat similar symptoms in a sick person when given in a specially prepared dose.
 Example: Cutting onions causes watery eyes So homeopathy uses Allium cepa preparations for cold symptoms with watery eyes.
 2. Law of Minimum Dose The idea: The smaller the dose, the stronger the healing effect (after repeated dilution and preparation).
 Homeopathic remedies are often diluted many times.
 Example: 6C 30C 200C potency scales 3.
 Law of Individualization The idea: Treatment is chosen for the individual person, not just the disease.
 Example: Two people with headaches may receive different remedies depending on: Personality Sleep pattern Appetite Other symptoms 4.
-Single Remedy Principle The idea: Use one reme...
+Single Remedy Principle The idea: Use one remedy at a time rather th...

 Comparison of allopathic and homeopathic